freerobby/sendgrid_toolkit/README.md

 Testing
 -------

-In addition to unit tests, SendgridToolkit comes with a limited suite of "webconnect" tests that will actually hit Sendgrid's servers and perform various actions for purposes of real-world testing.
+In addition to unit tests, SendgridToolkit comes with a limited suite of "webconnect" tests that will actually hit SendGrid's servers and perform various actions for purposes of real-world testing.
 In order to use these tests, you must:

-  1. Create a test account with sendgrid and store the credentials in `TEST_SMTP_USERNAME` and `TEST_SMTP_PASSWORD` environment variables.
-This is so that actions are performed on a test account and not your real Sendgrid account.
+  1. Create a test account with SendGrid and store the credentials in `TEST_SMTP_USERNAME` and `TEST_SMTP_PASSWORD` environment variables.
+This is so that actions are performed on a test account and not your real SendGrid account.
 If you forget, don't worry -- the tests will fail but they will **not** fall back on the account that uses `SMTP_USERNAME` and `SMTP_PASSWORD`.
   2. Change "xit" it "it" on the tests you wish to run.

 Running "spec spec" out of the box will run the standard suite of tests (all network access is stubbed out).